Blood Meridian: Attempted film adaptations

 An attempt to adapt the novel by Ridley Scott ultimately faltered.

 Since the novel's release many have noted its cinematic potential.
 The New York Times 1985 review noted that the novel depicted "scenes that might have come off a movie screen".
 There have been attempts to create a motion picture adaptation of Blood Meridian, but all have failed during the development or pre-production stages.
-A common perception is that the story is "unfilmable" due to its unrelenting violence and dark tone.
+A common perception is that the story is "unfilmable" due to its unrelenting violence and bleak, nihilistic tone.
 In an interview with The Wall Street Journal in 2009 McCarthy denied this notion, with his perspective being that it would be "very difficult to do and would require someone with a bountiful imagination and a lot of balls.
 But the payoff could be extraordinary."

 Screenwriter Steve Tesich first adapted Blood Meridian into a screenplay in 1995.
 In the late 1990s, Tommy Lee Jones acquired the film adaptation rights to the story and subsequently rewrote Tesich's screenplay with the idea of directing and playing a role in it.
 The production could not move forward due to film studios avoiding the project's overall violence.

 Following the end of production for Kingdom of Heaven in 2004, screenwriter William Monahan and director Ridley Scott entered discussions with producer Scott Rudin for adapting Blood Meridian with Paramount Pictures financing.
 In a 2008 interview with Eclipse Magazine Scott confirmed that the screenplay had been written, but that the extensive violence was proving to be a challenge for film standards.
 This later led to Scott and Monahan leaving the project, resulting in another abandoned adaptation.